winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### Their Clans and Surnames

 16\.
-“Buddha Vipaśyin arose from a warrior clan, and his surname was Kauṇḍinya.
+“Buddha Vipaśyin arose from a warrior tribe, and his surname was Kauṇḍinya.
 Buddha Śikhin and Buddha Viśvabhū had the same type of clan and surname.
 Buddha Krakucchanda arose from a priestly clan, and his surname was Kāśyapa.
 Buddha Kanakamuni and Buddha Kāśyapa had the same type of clan and surname.
-Now, I’m a Tathāgata, an Arhat, who arose from a warrior clan, and my surname is Gautama.”[\[11\]](#n11){:#ref11}
+Now, I’m a Tathāgata, an Arhat, who arose from a warrior tribe, and my surname is Gautama.”[\[11\]](#n11){:#ref11}
 {:#p16}

 17\.
 The Buddha then spoke in verse: